6 Reasons to Start Blogging NOW

 Then there are bloggers like Michelle Schroeder-Gardner, who makes over a million dollars a year from her blog.

 She works on it full-time and has turned it into a lucrative business.
-Michelle has even spent time living and traveling in an RV, and then trading that in for living on a boat!
+Michelle has even spent time living and traveling in an RV, and then traded that in for living on a boat!
 All because blogging has given her a writer’s life with complete freedom over her time.

 But whatever level of income you’d like to reach from blogging is up to you.
 If you’re already writing for clients, maybe this becomes a fun side project for some extra cash.